Hypobapta tachyhalotaria Hausmann et al., 2009

 The eggs are smooth and somewhat conical ovals.
 They are laid in irregular clusters.

-Recent DNA evidence has shown that most specimens from mainland Australia thought to be Hypobapta percomptaria are actually in a species complex currently named Hypobapta tachyhalotaria, and that Hypobapta percomptaria probably only exists in Tasmania.
-Thus Hypobapta tachyhalotaria is found, and probably misnamed, in
+Evidence from DNA has shown that most specimens from mainland Australia that were thought previously to be Hypobapta percomptaria are actually in a species complex currently named Hypobapta tachyhalotaria, and that Hypobapta percomptaria probably only exists in Tasmania.
+Thus the renamed specimens can be found in

 • Queensland,